falk0069/sony-pm-alt/README.md

 TRANSFER SOFTWARE: GPHOTO2:
 -----------------------------------------------------------------
-The sony-pm-alt.py pytho script is really only the UPNP listener.
+The sony-pm-alt.py python script is really only the UPNP listener.
 The real magic comes from the open source gphoto software: http://www.gphoto.com/.
 Basically once the PTP/IP mode is enabled ('Send to Computer' option selected), you can run a command like this to download all the pictures/videos: <br>
 ```gphoto2 -P --port ptpip:192.168.1.222 --skip-existing```   #assuming your camera's IP is 192.168.1.222 <br>
 This was tested with version 2.5.8.1 using a Sony Alpha ILCE-5000  (version 2.5.8 had an issue for me) <br>